Kav Sandhu

-KAV (Kavin Sandhu) is a British musician from Leicester, England, now based in Los Angeles.
+Kavin Sandhu is a British musician from Leicester, England, now based in Los Angeles.
 Sandhu played guitar with British band Happy Mondays for four years after helping reform the band with frontman Shaun Ryder in 2004.
 He launched his solo project under moniker "KAV" in 2008 with long-time friend and drummer Jim (James) Portas.
-His solo material has been compared by the media to Iggy & The Stooges, Black Rebel Motorcycle Club, Primal Scream, Kasabian, The Rolling Stones and Bob Dylan.
-He uses a full band is used for live performances, which sometimes features guest musicians from various bands.
+His solo material has been compared by the media to Iggy and the Stooges, Black Rebel Motorcycle Club, Primal Scream, Kasabian, the Rolling Stones and Bob Dylan.
+He uses a full band for live performances, which sometimes features guest musicians from various bands.

 Early career

 Sandhu's first band, A.K.A Weave, toured the UK, playing at venues such as the London Astoria, Camden Underworld, and the Manchester Roadhouse.
 The band caught the eye of Oasis's ex-bassist Guigsy, who had recently parted with Oasis.
 This resulted in an opportunity to record at the Rockfield Studios in Monmouth, Wales with Guigsy, where the band recorded their debut album.

 In 2000, Sandhu launched "Groove Harder" tours which A.K.A Weave played at featuring special guest DJs such as Shaun Ryder, Bez, Mani Gary Mounfield and other indie performers such as Rick Witter from Shed Seven DJing.